edmullen dot net

 I am currently using the latest version of SeaMonkey.
 I also have, for testing, current release versions of Firefox, Thunderbird, Opera, and Internet Explorer.

-As of October 2005, my main system (the "Server") is now a customized Vision Computers 3 GHz Pentium Dual-Core processor with 2 Gb of RAM.
+As of August 2015, my main system (the "Server") is now a customized Vision Computers 3.20 gigahertz Intel Core i5-4460.
 It has:

-My wife's computer is a new (April 2007) Vision desktop with 2.8 GHz Intel processor, 1 Gb of RAM, and a Dell E173 EFP 17" LCD panel.
+My wife's computer is a Vision desktop with 2.8 GHz Intel processor, 1 Gb of RAM, and a Dell E173 EFP 17" LCD panel.

 DESIGN CONSIDERATIONS